 Greg then served as the Dean of Students at Teen Challenge International Ministry Institute (TCIMI) in Jacksonville, Florida for 5 years.
 In December of 2005, God called Greg and his wife Ann and their young family to Griffin, Georgia to plant a Teen Challenge residential program for teen boys ages 13-17.

 After 5 years as the founder and director of Teen Challenge Prayer Mountain Boys Academy, Greg joined the staff of Living Free in September of 2010 to become the Vice President of Operations.
 He became president of Living Free in January 2022.
 Greg enjoys spending time with his wife and family along with fishing.
 Greg loves seeing a life transformed by Christ and he believes anyone can be used by God to lead a Living Free support group bringing hope, faith, and freedom into the life of individuals, families, communities, and generations to come.

-Dan Strickland has served as the president of Living Free, aka Turning Point Ministries, Inc. since 2011.
+Dan Strickland served as the president of Living Free from 2011-2022.
 Prior to serving as president, Dan served as the Vice President of Living Free since 1993.
 As well as participating in the day-to-day operations of the ministry, Dan trains churches in the U.S. and internationally to implement Living Free groups in churches and in non-residential support group ministries in communities.